amitksao/TaxInvoiceGenerator/replit.md

 ### Frontend Components
 - **InvoiceForm**: Form component with validation for invoice creation and client information
+  - Integrated client search functionality for populating existing customer details
+  - Modal dialog for searching and selecting clients from database
 - **InvoicePreview**: Real-time preview of invoice as user fills the form
 - **PDF Generation**: Client-side PDF generation using jsPDF library
 - **Clients Page**: Complete client management interface with CRUD operations